helion3/inspire-tree/docs/treenodes.md

 <h3 id="addNode"><a href="#addNode">#</a>&nbsp;<code>addNode(object)</code></h3>
 [&#x24C8;](https://github.com/helion3/inspire-tree/blob/master/src/treenodes.js#L131 "View in source") [&#x24C9;][1]

-Adds a new node to this collection.
-If a sort method is configured, the node will be added in the appropriate order.
+Adds a new node.
+If a sort
+method is configured, the node will be added in the appropriate order.